SBTCVM/SBTCVM-Gen2-9/textdocs/mdhelp/programs.md

 _Note: Curses Frontend is **BUGGY**_

 Note: XAS-related CTRL+C bug has been fixed.

+note: recommended to use terminal thats 81 columns or wider.

 also, the curses frontend may lack certain features. i.e. graphics.